lbryio/lbry.com/content/faq/shapeshift.md

 5. Click **Begin Conversion**  to start your request.
 You will now be presented with the deposit address for your conversion.
 <img src="https://spee.ch/c/convertcrypto3.JPG" width="80%" height="80%">

 6. Using your crypto wallet, send any amount between the min and max to the deposit address specified.
-Click **VIEW THE STATUS ON SHAPESHIFT.IO** to track in realtime.
+Click **VIEW THE STATUS ON SHAPESHIFT.IO** to track in real-time.
 You can also bookmark this transaction for your records.
 We are not currently storing any information about the transaction after it confirms and you receive the LBC in your wallet.
 <img src="https://spee.ch/4/convertcrypto4.JPG" width="80%" height="80%">

 7. Once your transaction is confirmed, you will be presented with the completion screen.
 Click **Done** to start a new conversion.